Primitive Types

 Bool

-A boolean value: true or false.
-Corresponds to LLVM i1, C99 _Bool, C++ bool.
+A boolean value: either true or false.
+Equivalent to bool in C++ and _Bool in C99.

 Integer Types